gmc-code/PC-Python/docs/Anvil/temperature_converter2.rst

     #.
 Add some colour to the buttons and the text and the form.
     #.
 Add try except to calculation functions so that non numerical entries are handled.
 See the use of this in the calculator code.
     #.
-Replace Fahrenheit with Kelvin and adjust to the display and code to work.
+Replace Fahrenheit with Kelvin and adjust the display and the code to work.